AvanishKumar02/100days/README.md

 All the Best to me. 😊

 <br>
-DAY 1 :solve 4 GFG questions from SDE sheet.
+DAY 1 : solved 4 GFG questions from SDE sheet.